Summer Day Camp

 Medications

-1. Parents must indicate at registration the type of medication, dosage and optimal time of dispensing.
+1. Parents must indicate at registration the type of medication, dosage and optimum time to dispense

 2. Only send the correct dose for each day.